dmfrodrigues/feup-plog-tp1/README.md

 Under **Windows**, colors are correctly displayed in all situations, except on the SICStus console (where colors do not render but the rest is fine), and `sicstus` running on cmd/PowerShell (colors are rendered as unknown characters).

+The following states were obtained by running `make svg`, which runs the PROLOG programs to print each state in a computer-friendly way, parses it using a python script and renders as an SVG image.

 ### Initial state

 <img src="img/initial_print_simple.svg" width="400">

+Obtained by running `make img/initial_print_simple.svg`; can alternatively be displayed in a console by consulting `sample-states/display_initial_state.pl`.

 ### Intermediate state

 <img src="img/intermediate_print_simple.svg" width="400">

+Obtained by running `make img/intermediate_print_simple.svg`; can alternatively be displayed in a console by consulting `sample-states/display_intermediate_state.pl`.

 ### Final state

 <img src="img/final_print_simple.svg" width="400">

+Obtained by running `make img/final_print_simple.svg`; can alternatively be displayed in a console by consulting `sample-states/display_final_state.pl`.

 ## Inner workings

 Once initialized with `initial(-Board)`, the game board can be visualized with `display_game(+Board, +T)`, which uses predicates `print_top_rows(+Board, +N)`, `print_middle_row(+Board, +N)` and `print_bottom_rows(+Board, +N)`.
 These use `print_row(+Board, +I, +J, +Length)`, to print a specific row *I*, and `print_cell(+Board, +I, +J)`, to print a specific cell *(I, J)*, alongside helper predicates to format the border, such as `print_void_left(+N)`, `print_void_right(+N)`, `print_border_top(+N, +Length)` and `print_border_bottom(+N, +Length)`.

+A player can end his/her turn by calling `end_turn`.